Dale Earnhardt Jr.'s Retirement: A Love Story

 He then flashed the wickedest smile I'd ever seen.

 It was approaching 2:30 a.m. on Feb.
 24, 2014.
-Hours earlier Dale had just won his second Daytona 500, and now he was walking through the track's infield.
+Hours earlier, Dale had just won his second Daytona 500, and now he was walking through the track's infield.
 Dale and Amy, hand in hand, stepped through the cool Florida darkness.

 They climbed into Dale's new motorhome.
 Amy took a seat.
 Dale grabbed a Coors Light bottle from the refrigerator and then picked up his smart phone.
 He had long resisted joining Twitter, wanting to protect his privacy.
 But now he pounded out his first tweet: "Tonight seemed like as good as any to join Twitter.
 How is everyone doing?"
 Within minutes, he had more than 230,000 followers, a number that has now grown to 2.09 million.